davidledwards/gps-clock/README.md

 The clocks that follow were built by others inspired by this project.
 Proper attribution has been given unless the author requested anonymity.

-#### Europe
+#### Eastern Europe

-This was a collaboration from someone in Europe that discovered the clock on GitHub in 2022.
+This was a collaboration from an anonymous individual in Eastern Europe that discovered the clock on GitHub in 2022.
 Some of the features in [generation 4](#hardware-generation-4), including support for additional hardware components, were inspired by ideas that emerged during our exchange.
 As seen below, much of the clock hardware was built from scratch.

+Original version using a generic PCB.

 <img src="images/roman-clock-internal-front.jpg" style="zoom:25%;" />